vjcitn/CMG_EYE/README.md

 ### Compile `cmgeye.Rmd`

+To begin, use the Rstudio console to run `BiocManager::install("BiocStyle")` as it is useful for formatting the document we are aiming for.

-Click on the `cmgeye.Rmd` file in the Files pane, and then in the upper left pane, use the `Knit to html_document` widget to generate and view HTML reporting on the CMG data.
+After installation of BiocStyle completes, click on the `cmgeye.Rmd` file in the Files pane, and then in the upper left pane, use the `Knit to html_document` widget to generate and view HTML reporting on the CMG data.

+Some commands may require AnVIL_DEV group membership.
+Set the chunks involving DRS resolution to eval=FALSE if an error related to permissions crops up.

 ### Use the `fhirinspector` app

+These commands may not work if you do not have access to `gs://bioc-anvildays-2021`.
+Email stvjc at channing.harvard.edu if you are interested and authorized to work with this information.

 Use the commands
 ```